 Rakison, D.H., & Benton, D.T.
 (2018).
 Developmental Timetables.
 The Sage Encyclopedia of Lifespan Human Development.

-Benton, D.T. (under review).
+Benton, D.T. (submitted).
 An associative learning account of how infants learn about people and object causal action: A re-examination of 4 seminal studies

 Benton, D.T. (under review).
 Benton, D.T. (in prep).
 A mechanism of change for discovering causal relations: The development of second-order correlations learning in young children